php-enspired/util/README.md

 * ### DateTimeable

-Extends the `DateTime` classes to accept floats/integers as unix timestamps.
+Extends the `DateTime` classes to accept floats/integers as unix timestamps, with microsecond support.

 * ### Json

 Wraps JSON functions with sensible defaults and exception-based error handling.
+Extends the `jsonSerializable` interface with `toArray()` and `toJson()`.

 * ### PDO

-More secure default options for PDO, and convenience methods such as `preparedQuery()` and `arrayParam()` (for dynamically generating parameter markers for an array of values).
+Sets more secure default options for PDO, and provides convenience methods for preparing+executing a query in one step, and for dynamically generating parameter markers for an array of values.

 * ### Validator